thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 Read the [docs](https://docs.python.org/3/reference/expressions.html#atom-identifiers)

+This chapter introduces us to variables and the various variable types in python, it is understandable if you can't recollect each and every type of variable in one read, don't worry, give it time, eventually you'll remember them byheart.

 Variables are used to perform operations.
-Python is a dynamic language, thus, you don't have to define the data type o the variable, the interpreter will evaluate it correctly when it hits the execution, please do note that it happens **during the runtime**.
+Python is a dynamic language, thus, you don't have to define the data type o the variable, the interpreter will evaluate it when it hits the execution, please do note that it happens **during the runtime**.
+Although the interpreter does evaluate the object type dynamically, it can't read minds!
+Thus, some responsibility lies with us, as we will see in a future chapter.

-Python is a completely object oriented language, whenever you create a variable, you are creating an object of the class.
+Python is a completely object oriented language, even data types are classes.
+When a variable is created, it's an object of that class.

 #### Note: